Print

-FBI Cybercrime Division - Your PC is Blocked (MoneyPak Virus)
+FBI Cybercrime Division Virus - Your computer has been blocked

-Update April 29, 2013: A new ransomware virus was discovered exploiting the names of FBI Cybercrime Division and ICSPA ("Your computer has been locked and all your data were encrypted"):
+Update April 29, 2013: A new ransomware virus was discovered, exploiting the name of the FBI Cybercrime Division and ICSPA ("Your computer has been locked and all your data were encrypted"):

 FBI Cybercrime Division and ICSPA ransomware virus

-FBI Cybercrime Division scam is being distributed using drive-by downloads and Trojans - notice that there is a delay between the actual infection and the time when computer user's screen gets blocked (about 5 minutes), this makes it more complicated to determine what actually caused this infection.
-To protect one's PC from such ransomware infections users should keep their operating system and all of the installed software up-to-date, furthermore one should always use legitimate antivirus and anti-spyware software.
-If your computer is already infiltrated with FBI Cybercrime Division ransomware - use this removal guide to eliminate this scam from your PC.
+To protect PCs from ransomware infections such as this, users should keep their operating system and installed software up-to-date.
+Furthermore, always use legitimate antivirus and anti-spyware software.
+If your computer is already infiltrated with FBI Cybercrime Division ransomware, use the removal guide below to eliminate this scam from your PC.

 ATTENTION!
-Your PC is blocked due at least one of the reasons specified below.
+Your computer has been blocked due at least one of the reasons specified below.
 You have been violating Copyright and Related Rights Law.
 (Video, Music, Software) and illegally using or distributing copyrighted content, thus infringing Article 1, Section 2, Clause 8, also known as the Copyright of the Criminal Code of United States of America.

 Article 1, Section 2, Clause 8 of the Criminal Code provides for a fine of 200 to 500 minimal wages or a deprivation of liberty for 2 to 8 years.